PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

        **Note:** You need internet access to request a new SDA token.

-1. Execute the job on your nearby IoT devices using the PDM mobile app:
+1. Execute the job on your nearby IoT devices using the PDM mobile application:

     1. Go to the **Job details** page and tap **Run Job**.